blazej-bucha/charm/README.rst

 Introduction
 ============

 CHarm is a C library to work with spherical harmonics up to almost arbitrarily high degrees.
+The library is accompanied by a Python wrapper called PyHarm.

 Features